MicrosoftDocs/winrt-api/windows.ui.core/corecomponentinputsource_dispatcher.md

 Gets the input event dispatcher for the hosted XAML framework element.

 ## -property-value
-The dispatcher object for the hosted XAML framework element.
+The [CoreDispatcher](coredispatcher.md) for the hosted XAML framework element.

 ## -remarks